Aaron Hester

 Aaron Sutton Hester (born March 1, 1990) is an American former professional football cornerback.
 He played college football at UCLA.
 Hester signed with the Denver Broncos as an undrafted free agent in 2013.

 Early life

 He attended Dominguez High School in Compton, California.
-They said he was the best highschool player in the world.
 He was selected to the Cal-Hi Sports All-State first-team.
 He was selected to CIF-Southern Section Western Division team.
 He was lettered in Track and Field while at High School for three years where he was a Three-time All-State performer.